-The terms of the Option Agreement for the Dungate Property were satisfied during the period and title to the claims comprising the property was transferred to the Company on February 16, 2022 (Note 13).
+The terms of the Option Agreement for the Dungate Property were satisfied during the year ended October 31, 2022 and title to the claims comprising the property was transferred to the Company on February 16, 2022.

 Mike Property

 Pursuant to an option agreement (the "Mike Agreement") dated September 24, 2019, the Company was granted an option to acquire a 100% undivided interest in the Mike Property (the "Mike Property") located near Houston, British Columbia and contiguous to the Dungate Property described above.